Azure/cloud-for-sovereignty-quickstarts/sovereignApplications/confidential/hrAppWorkload/docs/02-architecture.md

 # Application architecture

-The sovereign application is deployed in a confidential Sovereign Landing Zone environment, specifically in the *Confidential Corp* Management Group.
+The sovereign application is deployed in a confidential Sovereign Landing Zone environment, specifically in the *Confidential Online* Management Group.
 To learn more about SLZ architecture and the Management Groups, see [Architecture of the Sovereign Landing Zone (SLZ) Preview](https://github.com/Azure/sovereign-landing-zone/blob/main/docs/02-Architecture.md).

 ## Azure capabilities in application architecture